buckaroo-labs/truthbrush/README.md

 # truthbrush
 Truthbrush is an API client for Truth Social.
 Truthbrush is built and maintained by the [Stanford Internet Observatory](https://io.stanford.edu).
+This fork is modified to enable commented-out functionality regarding following/followers.

 Currently, this tool can:

 * Search for users, statuses, or hashtags
 * Pull a user's statuses
+* Pull a user's followed accounts
+* Pull a user's following accounts
 * Pull the list of "People to Follow" or suggested users
 * Pull "trending" hashtags
 * Pull "trending" Truth posts